evoffer/auto-present-door-handles-firmware/README.md

 Make sure it is in FAT32 format.

 ### Step 2 - Getting the Update File
-Get the update files (`app.zbo` for v1 / `appa.zbo` for v2 / `CX_CAN.bin` for Mark 3.0) ready.
+Get the update files (`app.zbo` for v1 / `appa.zbo` for v2 / `CX_CAN.bin` for Mark 3.0 / `app.zbo` for MARK 3.5) ready.
 Place them under the root of the microSD.
 Eject it from the card reader afterwards.

 ### Step 3 - Flashing the Update
 Disconnect the control unit from power.